-Inside, the 2024 Chevrolet Silverado EV tries to pull off the modern car look with a contemporary dashboard featuring curvatures and bold cut-outs, a compact steering wheel, horizontal AC vents, a slim climate control panel, and a floating panel housing an 11-inch fully digital instrument cluster and a 17-inch touchscreen infotainment system.
-GM designers have thrown in a head-up display as well, which projects information over 14 inches.
+Inside, the 2024 Chevrolet Silverado EV tries to pull off the modern car look with a contemporary dashboard featuring curvatures and bold cut-outs, a compact steering wheel, horizontal AC vents, a slim climate control panel, and a floating panel housing an 11-inch fully digital instrument cluster and a 17-inch touchscreen infotainment system (standard in RST First Edition).
+GM designers have thrown in a head-up display (standard in RST First Edition) as well, which projects information over 14 inches.
 Ultifi, a new Linux-based software platform, is at the helm of the various electronics in the cockpit area.

-GM has confirmed the availability of a “segment-leading” fixed-glass roof on the 2024 Silverado EV.
-This is the company’s first full-size truck model which offers a fixed-glass roof.
+A panoramic fixed-glass sunroof, which is “segment-leading” according to GM, keeps the cabin bright and makes it seem open and roomy.
+The 2024 Silverado EV is the company’s first full-size truck model which offers a fixed-glass roof.
 Providing a greater sense of openness and increased headroom, this feature is exclusive to the retail version.
 Also note the almost flat floor section in the rear seat, where three adults could travel comfortably.

 GM says that it has developed the 2024 Chevrolet Silverado EV from the ground up on its Ultium EV platform.
 It’s referring to the “third-generation global EV platform” that underpins the GMC Hummer EV Pickup.
 Instead of a leaf spring rear suspension like the ICE Silverado, the EV features an independent rear suspension setup that should reduce body roll and improve ride comfort.
-An automatic adaptive air suspension allows raising or lowering the height up to two inches.
+An automatic adaptive air suspension (standard in RST First Edition) allows raising or lowering the height up to two inches.

 Performance & Range